dotnet/AspNetCore.Docs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/aspnet-error-handling.md

 - Logging of unhandled exceptions.
 - A web page to view the entire log of recoded unhandled exceptions.
 - A web page to view the full details of each logged exception.
-- An e-mail notification of each error at the time it occurs.
+- An email notification of each error at the time it occurs.
 - An RSS feed of the last 15 errors from the log.

 Before you can work with the ELMAH, you must install it.
 This is easy using the *NuGet* package installer.
 As mentioned earlier in this tutorial series, NuGet is a Visual Studio extension that makes it easy to install and update open source libraries and tools in Visual Studio.